antortjim/Danish-pronunciation/README.md

 ```
 Alternatively, you may download the files manually from Github.

-Once dowloaded, edit the input_parameters file to feature the destination folder in your system.
+Once downloaded, edit the input_parameters file to feature the destination folder in your system.

 ### Test